thanos-io/thanos/docs/components/query.md

                                  able to query without deduplication using
                                  'dedup=false' parameter.
 Data includes time
                                  series, recording rules, and alerting rules.
-      --query.labels.lookback-delta=2h
+      --query.labels.api-lookback-delta=0s
                                  The default lookback duration for retrieving
                                  labels through Labels API when the range parameters are not specified.
+The zero value means range covers the time since the beginning.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).